Upgrade your Sailboat to Roller Furling

-Dinghy, beach cat or small sportboat: Small Boat Furlers mount on your boat’s headstay on a sportboat or the jib’s luff wire on a dinghy or beach catamaran.
-Most sportboats, such as our Ultimate 20, use a separate halyard and a jib that zips over the headstay.
+Dinghy, beach cat or small sportboat: Small Boat Furlers mount on the headstay on a sportboat or the jib’s luff wire on a dinghy or beach catamaran.
+Most sportboats, such as my Ultimate 20, use a separate halyard and a jib that zips over the headstay.

 Bigger boat that’s stored in a slip: Larger sailboats have a wider range of choices because they operate with a bigger variety of headsails.
 The rest of this Advisor will help owners of bigger sailboats with this choice.